sikaeducation/curriculum/courses/102/standards/explain-flow-of-execution-in-programs/topics/programming-intro/README.md

 console.log("You shake it all about")
 ```

-Programs can also be a tangle of redirections where the sequence isn't immediately clear:
+Programs can also be a tangle of redirections where the sequence isn't immediately clear.
+This program does the same thing:

 ```js
 const hokeyPokey = () => console.log("You shake it all about")